mfractor/mfractor.github.io/docs/feature-matrix.md

 !!! quote "An overview of all features provided by MFractor"

-**Last Updated: Saturday 8th of August 2020**
+**Last Updated: Sunday 9th of August 2020**

 This feature matrix presents all the features provided by MFractor.

 All features are available in MFractor for Visual Studio for Mac.
 The third column shows the features available to the Windows version.

 MFractor currently provides 247 features.
-We have currently documented 60% of the product features.
+We have currently documented 62% of the product features.

 ## Asset Management